Bolest-oci/mutation-testing/doc/use-cases/02-run-basic-test.md

       ```

 5.  **Run the Mutation Test:**
-    - Agent runs Cosmic Ray:
+    - Agent initializes the session, creating a session file and overwriting any existing session.
       ```bash
-      cosmic-ray run cosmic-ray.toml
+      cosmic-ray init --force cosmic-ray.toml session.sqlite
       ```
+    - Agent executes the mutation tests using the config and session files:
+      ```bash
+      cosmic-ray exec cosmic-ray.toml session.sqlite
+      ```

 6.  **Report the Results:**
     - Agent presents the results from the Cosmic Ray run to the user.
-This might involve parsing the output or pointing the user to the generated report.
       ```bash
-      cosmic-ray report
+      cr-report session.sqlite
       ```

 7.  **Deactivate Environment and Return:**